AsusControlCenter/Software-Dispatch-Guide/README.md

 ```

 **Install File :**
 You can download it from 7-Zip [official site](https://www.7-zip.org/download.html) and rename to 7zip.msi
-`Remember` please download the .msi format
+Please remember to download the .msi format
 ***

 #### Path D、 through command to install *.msi file